Welcome back, Jason.

 When my body's getting warm, the clothing cools it down.

-As it shifts from day to night, my clothes may illuminate.
+As it shift from day to light, my clothes may illuminate.

 "Oh, I need somebody to build my website."